Welding: Arc welding processes

-A related process, flux-cored arc welding (FCAW), uses similar equipment but uses wire consisting of a tubular steel electrode surrounding a powder fill material.
-This cored wire is more expensive than the standard solid wire and can generate fumes and/or slag, but it permits even higher welding speed and greater metal penetration.
+A related process, flux-cored arc welding (FCAW), uses similar equipment but employs wire consisting of a tubular steel electrode surrounding a powder fill material.
+This cored wire is more expensive than the standard solid wire and can generate fumes and slag, but it permits even higher welding speed and greater metal penetration.
 As the electrode is consumed, the flux disintegrates to create shielding gas and a protective layer of slag similar to stick welding.
 Some flux-cored machines have a nozzle that uses a shielding gas to supplement the protection from the flux.
-This is called dual shield welding, and uses a specialized gas shielded flux-core wire.
+This is called dual shield welding, and uses a specialized gas-shielded flux-core wire.